syncfusion-content/xamarin-docs/Xamarin/Popup/getting-started.md

 ## Adding SfPopupLayout reference

-You can add SfPopupLayout reference using one of the following methods:
+You can add Xamarin Popup (SfPopupLayout) reference using one of the following methods:

 **Method 1: Adding SfPopupLayout reference from nuget.org**